Mauritius travel guide

 The beaches are, indeed, noteworthy of praise.
 Encircling the island, they are exactly what the holiday brochures promise.
 But beyond its celebrated sands, native forests grow over the cooler central plateau, providing a home to rare plants and animals such as the Mauritius flying fox, which can be found nowhere else on Earth.

-Back on the coast, the world’s third largest coral reef surrounds almost the entire island and has become a Mecca for divers thanks to its bountiful marine life.
+Back on the coast, a massive coral reef surrounds almost the entire island and has become a Mecca for divers thanks to its bountiful marine life.
 Hop out of the water and into local culture along the east coast, which is home to fine beaches and sleepy fishing communities.
 Village such as Petite Julie and Queen Victoria demonstrate the mixed Anglo-French heritage of the country, and it is in these sleepy outposts that you can hear sega music played in its most traditional form.

 The northern regions offer the best combination of beaches, cuisine and nightlife.
 Further west, the capital, Port Louis, is famed for its Caudan Waterfront complex of restaurants, shops and casinos, as well as the colonial-era central market and Places D’Armes.